 Congregants from different constituency groups, such as religious school parents, nursery school parents, young adults, empty nesters, seniors, and long-standing members of the congregation

-In appointing members to the search committee, one member should be designated as the contact for the applicants throughout the process.
+As members are appointed to the search committee, one member should be designated as the contact for the applicants throughout the process.
 This person will be responsible for regular communication with all applicants.
 The same person or a different person (the chair, usually) should be reporting regularly to the officers about the search.

-The religious environment of the congregation (does it matter if the candidate isn’t a Reform Jew?)
+The religious environment of the congregation (does it matter if the candidate is not Jewish?)

 Vision and mission of the congregation